Droogans/mysql_tutorial/README.md

 Getting Set Up
 ==============

-There is an incredible website, developed by a rather...eccentric individual named [Harry Percival][HarryP] ([among others][Hansel]), which allows you to execute Python code in a browser.
-Certainly they will change names in the future, as this entire tutorial uses this 'Python' service to execute SQL statements in the built-in MySQL environment, along with Bash.
+There is an incredible website, developed by, [among others][Hansel], a rather...eccentric individual named [Harry Percival][HarryP].
+This is a website which allows you to execute Python code in a browser.
+Certainly they will change name of the site in the future, as this entire tutorial uses a 'Python' service to execute SQL statements in a built-in MySQL environment, and also utilizes Bash.
 Eventually, Python will become just another environment they offer in their service.
 And what a wonderful service it is.

 Note: For the beginner, MySQL is "the database", and Bash is "Linux".
 Neither of these statements are correct...just go with it for now.
+Python is beyond the scope of this tutorial, but if they named a website after it, it certainly must be a [Good Thing][Python].

 To get setup, make sure you have an email account that you're comfortable using for an online service.
 Done?